-- □FUEL LEAKS While ventilating the engine compartment check for fuel leaks. - □DRAIN BILGE Drain any water out of the engine compartment by rolling the watercraft on its LEFT SIDE.
+- □FUEL LEAKS While ventilating the engine compartment check for fuel leaks. - □OIL LEAKS While ventilating the engine compartment check for oil leaks. - □DRAIN BILGE Drain any water out of the engine compartment by rolling the watercraft on its LEFT SIDE.
 Be sure to protect the finish by placing a towel or pad on the left side.